szentpalimarton/dataplatform_w_openToFu/README.md

 tofu init and tofu apply

 State File: OpenToFu maintains the state of your infrastructure in a state file (e.g., terraform.tfstate).
 This file records the current state of the infrastructure managed by OpenToFu.
 Version Control: Store your OpenToFu configuration files and state files in a version control system (e.g., Git) to track changes and collaborate with team members.

+Iceberg is configured inside the Trino container, not as a separate Docker service.
+MinIO is used as the storage backend for Iceberg, providing the necessary S3-compatible storage.